-Jesus said, just like Kevin pointed out, John 16:1: “I have said these things to you to keep you from falling away.”
-And the next verses he says that suffering is coming and really perplexing suffering.
-Verse two: “You will be put out of the synagogues.
-Indeed, the hour is coming when whoever kills you will think he is serving God.”
+Jesus said, just like Kevin pointed out, in John 16:1, “I have said these things to you to keep you from falling away.”
+In the next verses he says that suffering is coming — and really perplexing suffering.
+John 16:2: “They will put you out of the synagogues.
+Indeed, the hour is coming when whoever kills you will think he is offering a service to God.”

-Now in those kind of situations we can easily feel like: God, where are you?
-Have you forsaken me?
-And he has already said Jesus already said in chapter 15: Remember—this is 15:20—remember the word that I said to you.
-A servant is not greater than his master.
-If they persecuted me, they will persecute you.
-So what Jesus is saying is that his words, my words, his warnings, his promises are his means of preserving our faith in these painful situations.
-For example, he said in verse 13, just before chapter 16 started, 15:13: Greater love has no one than this, than that someone laid down his life for his friends.
+Greater love has no one than this, that someone lay down his life for his friends.
 You are my friends if you do what I command you.
-No longer do I call you servants for the servant doesn’t know what his master is doing, but I have called you friends.
-For all that I have heard from my Father I have made known to you.
+No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.

-So here is where Kevin may be stumbling.
-He may have the idea that eternal security means we don’t need to fight the fight of faith or he may think that eternal security may mean that Jesus has made us secure and doesn’t need to do anything more to keep us secure.
+Here is where Kevin may be stumbling.
+He may have the idea that eternal security means we don’t need to fight the fight of faith, or he may think that eternal security may mean that Jesus has made us secure and doesn’t need to do anything more to keep us secure.

-So our part is to trust him every day that he knows what he is doing in this sometimes very painful therapy.
-And he has spoken to us so that we have promises to trust and warnings to heed.
-So, Kevin, we are secure.
-But we are as secure as the promises of God.
-As sure as they are true and as sure as they are se-cure and Jesus is faithful to us today and forever, that is what our security lies in, the ongoing keeping of Jesus applying his Word to our life and holding on to us with them.
+So, our part is to trust him every day, believing that he knows what he is doing in this sometimes very painful therapy.
+He has spoken to us so that we have promises to trust and warnings to heed.
+Kevin, we are secure.
+We are as secure as the promises of God.
+As sure as they are true, and as sure as they are secure, and as sure as Jesus is faithful to us today and forever, that is what our security lies in — the ongoing keeping of Jesus, applying his words to our life and holding on to us with them.